Frank del Olmo

 Frank del Olmo (May 18, 1948 — February 19, 2004) was an editor, columnist and reporter for the Los Angeles Times, where he started as an intern in 1970.
 He graduated magna cum laude from California State University, Northridge with a degree in journalism in the same year and was recognized as both the outstanding journalism graduate and the outstanding overall graduate.
 He continued to work at the Los Angeles Times until he died of a heart attack in his office 34 years later.
-During his career, he was awarded with an Emmy Award, Pulitzer Prize for Public Service, and the Nieman Fellowship at Harvard University.
+During his career, he received an Emmy Award, the Pulitzer Prize for Public Service and the non-degree Nieman Fellowship at Harvard University.

 Early life and education

 Del Olmo's father left the household soon after his birth, causing him to be raised by his mother, siblings and other family members.
 Del Olmo tried to enlist in the U.S. Air Force after graduation at the height of the Vietnam War but was rejected from becoming a fighter pilot because he did not satisfy the eyesight requirements.
 Instead, he received a full scholarship to study journalism at UCLA, but he was forced to continue his studies elsewhere when the journalism department closed two years later.
 Del Olmo transferred to California State University, Northridge and finished his journalism degree magna cum laude there in 1970.
 He was also recognized as both the outstanding journalism graduate and the outstanding overall graduate and started an internship during that summer at the Los Angeles Times, where he was mentored by Ruben Salazar.

 Originally, del Olmo had the intention to attend Columbia University for a master's program in journalism on a full scholarship.
 This plan was quickly abandoned when the Chicano Moratorium started a march through East Los Angeles on August 29, 1970.
 His mentor, Ruben Salazar, was killed.
 Del Olmo canceled his scholarship to Columbia to continue Ruben's work at the Los Angeles Times.